micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

     micro-manager or "PI\_GCS2\_DLL\_x64.dll" if you use 64bit version.
     The DLL must be copied to micro-manager's installation directory.
 -   **Interface Type**: Type of interface used for connection.
-Currently "PCI", "RS-232" and "USB" are implemented.
+Currently "PCI", "RS-232", "USB", and "TCP/IP" are implemented.
 NOTE: If you select "RS-232" you must not configure this serial device in micro-manager, since the PI DLL/shared object needs exclusive access.
 -   **Interface Parameter**: This is a string where the single values are separated by ";".
 For "RS-232" this is “<port nr>;<baudrate>”.
     If you want, for example, to connect a PI device on COM1 with 57600 baud, type "1;57600".
 On Linux, "1" is mapped to "/dev/ttyS0", "2" to "/dev/ttyS1", and so on.
 For "PCI" this is a single integer with the board ID.
 For "USB" this is a description of the device, e.g. the serial number as displayed in PIMikroMove's connection window.
+    For "TCP/IP" this is the IP number of the controller, followed by ":", followed by the port number, e.g. "192.168.0.25:50000".

 PI\_GCSController:

 -   **Port**: serial port used to communicate with the device.
-If you use the VCOM driver you can use PITerminal or PIMikroMove to find out which COM port to use
+If you use the VCOM driver you can use PITerminal or PIMikroMove to find out which COM port to use.
 -   **um in default unit**: Since PI controllers either work in mm/deg or µm/µrad and micro-manager uses µm, you need to define the factor to get µm from the default unit of the controller.
-For piezo controllers using µm this is typically 1, for motor controllers with mm this is "0.001"
+For piezo controllers using µm this is typically 1, for motor controllers with mm this is "0.001".

 PIZStage: